 So that <value>

-This simple outline states the user value (V from our INVEST principles).
-Of course, there is more to the job than filling out the user value template
+This structure enables us to articulate the user value (V from our INVEST principles).
+However, the task involves more than just filling out this user value template.

 As a user, I want to sign up so that I can log in.

-This difference may seem insignificant, but it becomes significant when prioritizing stories with multiple stakeholders.
-By being specific and clear about feature value, we will guide stakeholders more effectively and prioritize faster.
-Efficiency gained.
+While the difference may seem minor, its significance becomes apparent when prioritizing stories with multiple stakeholders.
+By being specific and clear about feature value, we can guide stakeholders more effectively and prioritize faster, making our work more efficient overall.

-It is easy to default to the generic “user,” however, most products do have different target audiences and personas.
-And our user story will be stronger if it focuses on a specific type of user, rather than a generic one.
-Again, this may not seem like much, but these tweaks can help save time and hone in on the most valuable stories and features.
+It's easy to default to a generic “user,” but most products have various target audiences and personas.
+A user story becomes stronger if it emphasizes a specific type of user instead of a generic one.
+Again, while it may not seem like a big difference, these tweaks can help save time and hone in on the most valuable stories and features.

-So let's drill down a little further and see if we can be more specific.
+So let's drill down further and add more specificity to our story:

-We have now clarified that we are creating value for a repeat shopper, the kind of user for whom a business definitely wants to provide a great experience.
+Now we've established that we're creating value for repeat shoppers, the kind of user for whom a business definitely wants to provide an exceptional shopping experience.

 Product managers are asked to add business value by adding product value.
-If we are able to add value with every single prioritized user story, then product value becomes inherent in our process—and business ROI will always be positive.
+If we're able to add value with every single prioritized user story, then product value becomes inherent in our process and business ROI will always be positive.
 Our clients will be happy, our users will be happy, and the product will grow.

-When identifying the user in a user story, it is important to…
+When identifying the user in a user story, it's important to:

-When identifying the value of a unit of work in a user story, it is important to…
+When identifying the value of a unit of work in a user story, it's important to:

-Next on our INVEST principles journey is S=SMALL.
+Next on our INVEST principles roadmap is S=Small.

-Let’s return to our example from the user value post, and build on it:
+Let’s return to our example from the previous Value section and build on it:

-As a repeat shopper, I want to sign up so that I can make my purchase more quickly
+As a repeat shopper, I want to sign up for an account so I can make my purchase more quickly.

-Everyone reading this has experienced many different signup flows, including here on Medium.
-Signup flows vary.
-Therefore, it is hard to say definitively whether this user story is small.
-As with most things in life, it depends.
+We've all experienced many different signup flows, and they vary — so it's hard to say definitively whether this user story is small.
+As with most things in life, it depends!

-Extra Credit: As a Product Manager, you should have some basic understanding of how data flows.
-More often than not it is via APIs .
-However, if you are just starting out, look at a design, and think about the user action at each stage.
-Discuss assumptions with your engineer team until you get more comfortable with the lingo.
+Extra Credit: As a product manager, you should have some basic understanding of how data flows.
+More often than not it's via APIs.
+But if you're just startng out, look at a design and think about the user action at each stage.
+Discuss assumptions with your engineering team until you get more comfortable with the lingo.

 Even someone with minimal tech knowledge can easily see one screen requires many more inputs than the other.